« return to top

 Do you offer any discounts or specials?

 Yes, occasionally we have promotions that we send out to our clients on our email list.
 Join our list.
 It's free and we never sell or give out any of your information.
-We also offer discounts for quantity orders.
+We also offer discounts for quantity or larger orders.
 Just ask us, and we'll be happy to provide a quote.

 Do I need to come in to your studio to submit work?